 One of the important things on any site, and especially on an eCommerce site, is making it as easy as possible for people to find exactly what they are looking for.
 And if you are a retailer, giving them easy access to your store locations is critical.
 In fact, it’s not just for stores.
 For professional services that have a physical space, it is just as important.

 That is where the plugin WooCommerce Store Locator comes in handy.
-This plugin from ShopPlugins offers you some very helpful features, such as the ability to easily add your stores and a Google map with store locations, a search for stores and distance, and the capability to add a list of stores to any page or post.
+This plugin offers you some very helpful features, such as the ability to easily add your stores and a Google map with store locations, a search for stores and distance, and the capability to add a list of stores to any page or post.

 Your Store Locator Page

 Also, after you have installed and activated the plugin, a page called Store Locator will automatically be created.

 Now we are going to add a few locations.
 For this example I am using some Apple store locations.

 As you can see, it’s very easy to set up each location.

 Google Maps Information

 Here you can set it for Google Map.
 You can add your Latitude and Longitude, but there is also an easier option.
 You can just put in the physical address to get it.
 (Note that the map looks different as my API is for development purposes only)